KPMP/heavens-docker/README.md

 # KPMP - Orion Docker Onboarding

 - Install docker for your OS and register if needed.
+- Launch Docker
+- Go to Advanced tab and change your memory to 4GB (Apply & restart)
 - Open your terminal of choice.
 - `cd {kpmp_directory}`
 - `mkdir data`